AI engineering becomes a separate discipline when the model stops being an impressive demo and starts shaping product behavior, cost, and operations.

 Key ideas of the book

 Model-as-a-service has lowered the entry barrier.
-AI engineering means building applications based on foundation models, rather than training models from scratch.
+AI engineering is about building applications around foundation models rather than training models from scratch.

 Evaluation is the central theme

-The deeper AI is embedded into a product, the higher the risk of errors.
-System validation, AI-as-a-judge and product metrics are a must have.
+The deeper AI is embedded into a product, the more expensive errors become.
+That is why systematic validation, model-based judging, and product metrics are essential.

 From simple to complex

-Development framework: start with prompting, add RAG if necessary, move on to finetuning only when justified.
+The working progression is simple: start with prompt design, add RAG when needed, and move to finetuning only when it is truly justified.

 Production concerns

-Latency, cost of inference, stability and graceful degradation - practices for delivering and operating AI features.
+Latency, the cost of inference, stability, and graceful degradation are not secondary details.
+They are part of delivering and operating AI features.

 Related chapter